Elvis888361/ProjectBoard/ARCHITECTURE.md

 `events.task_id` is deliberately **not** a foreign key.
 Events outlive the tasks they describe "Alice deleted 'Ship it'" has to survive the task's deletion.

-### Why `position` is a string

-It's a base62 fractional index.
-Positions sort lexicographically and you can always generate a key strictly between any two, so **a drag writes exactly one row.**

-Integer positions with renumber on insert are easier to read and worse in every way that matters: every move becomes an O(n) multi row write, and two concurrent moves in the same column deadlock or collide.
-Jira threw away its linked-list ranker for exactly this and built LexoRank, which is this idea.
-Trello uses floats and renumbers a window of cards when they get too close.
-Figma's fractional index is a string precisely to dodge that.

-I ported Greenspan's algorithm (the one behind Replicache and tldraw) rather than take the dependency it's ~100 lines and I wanted to understand the edges.
-It's the most tested thing in the repo, including a seeded fuzz test: 300 random inserts, then assert sorting by the keys still reproduces the board.

-The subtlety worth knowing is that the key has an integer part *and* a fraction, and the integer part's first character encodes its own length.
-That's what makes *append* produce a constant length key.
-A naive midpoint-of-(0,1) scheme grows the key by a character on every append, and append is the commonest operation on a board.
-There's a test for exactly that: 1000 appends, key stays under 5 characters.

-**Where it breaks:** inserting into the same gap over and over grows the key by about a character each time.
-A human dragging cards will never get there; a bulk import would.
-The fix is a renumber endpoint that regenerates a column's keys in one transaction, ~15 lines.
-I chose a button I could press over a cron job I'd never watch.
-Not built.

 ## Two people, one card

 Every task has a `version`, and every write is conditional: